CheeLoong/CheeLoong.github.io/_posts/2019-03-20-camvid-tiramisu.md

 ![https://towardsdatascience.com/detection-and-segmentation-through-convnets-47aa42de27ea](https://cdn-images-1.medium.com/max/1200/1*SNvD04dEFIDwNAqSXLQC_g.jpeg)

-Note that we will be doing semantic segmentation and that's different from object detection!
+In this blogpost, we will be doing semantic segmentation and that's different from object detection!
 Why aren't we doing object detection yet?
 Well cuz my brain isn't large enough yet.

 **So what is semantic segmentation?**